AviatrixSystems/Docs/HowTos/FAQ.rst

 How to encrypt Aviatrix Controller and gateway EBS volume?
 ------------------------------------------------------------

-You can follow the `instructions here  <https://www.alienvault.com/documentation/usm-appliance/kb/2017/02/encrypting-root-volumes-for-aws-deployments.html>`_ to encrypt the Controller.

 For automation, you can reference our `python script on github repository. <https://github.com/AviatrixSystems/EBS-encryption>`_

 Starting Release 4.2, Aviatrix gateway EBS volume can be encrypted from the Controller console.